Pastoral Support

 We are also holding a number of parent/carer ‘cuppa and chat’ sessions on our Residential unit.
 These are open to those who have a child attending our school on the following dates:

-Information about these sessions will be sent via Seesaw and shared on our Facebook page closer to each date confirming the location.
+Information about these sessions will be sent via Arbor and shared on our Facebook page closer to each date.

 Please do not hesitate to get in touch with me if I can be of any assistance.